Important Pet Insurance Terms and Definitions

 - A pre-existing condition is any condition for which a veterinarian provided medical advice, the pet received treatment for, or the pet displayed signs or symptoms of consistent with the stated condition prior to purchasing a policy or during the policy waiting periods.

 - Preventative care relates to any treatment, service, or procedure for the purpose of preventing an illness or injury, and the promotion of general health.
 This includes, but is not limit to, wellness exams, deworming, vaccinations, nail trimming, dental cleanings, and so forth.

 - The waiting period is the waiting time before insurance is activated.

 When choosing adequate pet health insurance and giving our pets the best lives possible, we need to focus on health issues and the different types of pet health insurance.
 Since pet health insurance is similar to human health insurance, it needs to cover various health conditions, including arthritis, heart murmurs, ear infections, allergies and skin disease, eye disease, seizures, adrenal diseases, snake bites, car accidents, and surgery.

 With pet health insurance plans offering financial security if our pets get ill, signing up for pet insurance will help cover the costs of regular and emergency veterinary bills.
 A premium dog pet insurance will cost close to $40 a month, with a cat’s premium insurance average of $26 a month.

-US pet insurances may have global policies that cover your pets when traveling and out of the US.
-Here are two comparisons of pet health insurances to give you an idea of what to look for when choosing pet health insurance for your furry best friends.
+US pet insurance may have global policies that cover your pets when traveling and out of the US.
+Here are two comparisons of pet health insurance to give you an idea of what to look for when choosing pet health insurance for your furry best friends.

 Choosing a Deductible